alexlorenzo/Recommendation-Systems/README.md

 Here we present two RS techniques: Collaborative Filtering and Hybrid filtering.

 This is a quick guide of Python codes to build a Recommendation Engine from scratch.
+The table used is created randomly, we only focus on how RS works.

 Collaborative_Filtering_Item_Item.ipynb
 Hybrid_Filtering.ipynb